-If the cut is deeper, use a soft brush to get all of the debris out.
-Then rub the suede eraser, Timberland cleaning bar, or even a regular pencil eraser, on the scuff mark until it disappears.
-You should have no trouble cleaning scuff marks from your Timberland boots using this method.
+If the cut is more profound, use a soft brush to remove all the debris.
+Then rub the suede eraser, Timberland cleaning bar, or even a regular pencil eraser on the scuff mark until it disappears.
+Using this method, you should have no trouble cleaning scuff marks from your Timberland boots.Once you remove any marks, brush down the boot with a soft brush.
+This will remove any additional dirt and eraser debris.
+Make sure to brush in one direction, giving your boot a uniform look.

 Cleaning Nubuck Boots

-Nubuck is more resistant than suede, so you can use most of the previously mentioned methods; but, the best option is to use a dry cleaning method.
+Nubuck is more resistant than suede so you can use most of the previously mentioned methods, but the best option is to use a dry cleaning method.
 You can buy many dry cleaners designed especially for nubuck leather.

-Cleaning Boots Should Not Be a Chore
+Care of Boots Should Not Be a Chore

 Timberland boots are made to be durable and easy to clean.
 We expect you to wear them daily at work so that they will get dirty.
 This is why we use only the best leather when making them.
 After a hard week, you can use any home-cleaning method and still look presentable next Monday.
 Life can be exhausting, so we made cleaning Timberland boots easy.